jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 ## Destructors

 Objects of a class are freed by the compiler by the use of a default destructor.
+Like constructors and copy constructors, destructors are defined but generally not called explicitly.
+They are defined by the programmer for the application to call upon when needed.

 If the object is referenced via a pointer then the object resides in the heap.
 The `delete` keyword is used to release data from the heap referenced by a pointer and, as explained below, also invokes the destructor should it be applied to an object.